BluEye-Robotics/SEDAP-Express/README.md

-# SEDAP Server - send blueye position to SEDAP
+# SEDAP Server - forwarding the blueye position to SEDAP
-This is a small TCP server that connects to the Blueye drone with the Blueye SDK and serves the position, heading and depth to third-party software called SEDAP.
+This is a small TCP server that connects to the Blueye drone with the Blueye SDK and serves the position, heading, and depth to third-party software called SEDAP.

 ## Setup